workergnome/exquisite_donut/README.md

 Name   |  Description     | notes
 -------|------------------|---------
  XPOS  | X Position       | Represented by a float where 0.0 indicates the left side of the screen and 1.0 represents the right side of the screen
- YPOS  | Y Position       | Represented by a float where 0.0 indicates the top of the screen and 1.0 represents the bottom of the screen
+ YPOS  | Y Position       | Represented by a float where 0.0 indicates the top of the screen, and the bottom is the width times the aspect ratio of the screen.
+(For example, for 1080x1920 screen, this would be 1.877)
  XVEL  | X Velocity       | Represented by a float where 1.0 represents the width of the screen YVEL  | Y Velocity       | Represented by a float where 1.0 represents the width of the screen XACC  | X Acceleration   | Represented by a float where 1.0 represents the width of the screen